top of page

 I built my own Wix site.
 Can you help me?

 Another yes.
 Once up and running, Wix sites are really easy to maintain.
-But if you have designed your own site from scratch, you may want help with the nitty gritty, connecting your domain, or making changes if you are short of time.
+But if you already have a Wix site, you may want help with the nitty gritty, connecting your domain, making changes if you are short of time, or doing a professional overhaul on your SEO if you are not getting enough hits.
 I can help with anything from small snagging points, to a full redesign.
-I do not work on Wordpress sites, but I can match the design of your existing site, (or design you a new one) and get your started on Wix instead!
+I do not work on Wordpress sites, but I can match the design of your existing site, (or design you a new one) and get your started over on Wix instead!

 bottom of page